CompAndSave/hugo-decap-cas/content/posts/how-to-print-high-quality-photos-at-home.md

 ## How To Print High-Quality Photos At Home: Printing From Computer Or Phone

-Achieving professional-quality photo prints from the comfort of your home is a rewarding process that involves a few key steps.
-Follow along for a seamless journey towards creating stunning prints you can proudly display or share with friends and family.
+Now that we know some tips on how to print photos at home, let’s tackle the simple steps to print from your computer (Windows and macOS).
+We will also learn how to print high quality photos from phone (Android and iPhone).
+So, follow along for a seamless journey toward creating stunning prints you can proudly display or share with friends and family.

 ### A. Printing From Your Computer